 their first regular season game at Reliant Stadium on September 8,

 2002 against the Dallas Cowboys.
-Reliant Stadium has a seating capacity of
+NRG Stadium has a seating capacity of

 around 69,000, consisting of three main tiers that enclose the

 field.
 A retractable roof was chosen for the stadium, mainly because of

 the late summer heat and the stadium hosts rodeos, that